Operationalising the Superficial Alignment Hypothesis via Task Complexity: How Does Pre- and Post-training Affect the Superficiality of Adaptation?

 As expected, in this figure, we see that pre-training enables the model to reach much higher task performance compared to randomly initialised checkpoints.
 For example, in the case of Olmo3-7B, the best performance we are able to achieve on mathematical reasoning (GSM8K) improves from 1.1\% to 67.6\%, and on instruction following (IFEval) from 26.6\% to 68.5\%.
 Further, this figure also shows that the allowed program size significantly affects the performance of pre-trained checkpoints.
 For example, with programs of $10^5$ bits, the performance obtained in each setting is still far below its maximum performance.
 Finally, at the maximum achieved performance levels $\targetacc$, the task complexity is relatively high; most evidently in SmolLM3 on GSM8K, performance only plateaus at $5 \times 10^{10}$ bits (around 6.2 GB).

 \paragraph{Post-training collapses the complexity of achieving strong performance.}

-As expected, post-training further increases task performance, e.g., from 58.4\% to 82.8\% in mathematical reasoning and from 49.6\% to 70.5\% for instruction following for SmolLM3.\footnote{ We note that the training data for both GSM8K and IFEval were included in the post-training of both SmolLM3 and Olmo3 (see \Cref{app:program-size-pretraining-posttraining}), which could partially explain this effect.} More importantly, however, post-training collapses the complexity of achieving the maximum performance.
+As expected, post-training further increases task performance, e.g., from 58.4\% to 82.8\% in mathematical reasoning and from 49.6\% to 70.5\% for instruction following for SmolLM3.\footnote{ We note that the training data for both GSM8K and IFEval were included in the post-training of both SmolLM3 and Olmo3 (see \Cref{app:program-size-pretraining-posttraining}), which could partially explain this effect.
+We additionally experiment on FLORES and e-SNLI \cite{esnli} to decouple this effect (\cref{fig:task-complexity-flores}).} More importantly, however, post-training collapses the complexity of achieving the maximum performance.
 For example, for pre-trained Olmo3-7B the complexity of achieving its maximum performance is $5\times 10^6$ bits for GSM8K, and $2.5\times 10^7$ bits for IFEval.
 In contrast, for post-trained models, program size has minimal effect on performance beyond a size of $10^4$ bits.
 These results provide an information-theoretic interpretation of what it means for post-training to resurface what was learned in pre-training: the complexity of accessing strong performance is substantially reduced.